-CONTROL SEVERE BLEEDING

-CALL FOR HELP
+CONTROL SEVERE BLEEDINGCALL FOR HELP

 If the casualty is bleeding heavily you should immediately attempt to control the bleeding.
-Methods to achieve this are covered in more detail in CHAPTER 6.
+Methods to achieve this are covered in more detail on page 58.

-If you have not already done so, the next task is then to call for help.
+If you have not already done so, the next task is then to call for help If you have identified a need for support.